parimalsatyal/neustadt.fr-metalsmith/src/essays/breaking-the-web.md

 It all began in the early 90s.

 The internet — the physical network that allowed computers around the world to communicate - was already in place but it remained inaccessible to most people.
 You had to know how to use a local client to connect to a remote FTP, usenet or an email server.
-This was before the days of ubiquitous graphical user interfaces, so you had to type funny commands into a terminal, the sort the thing that movies suggest that hackers supposedly use to do bad things.
+This was before the days of ubiquitous graphical user interfaces so you had to type funny commands into a terminal, one of those black screens with green text that that hackers supposedly used to do bad things.
 The server would respond with cryptic responses that you were supposed to know what to do with.

-Meanwhile, Sir Tim Berners-Lee was working at the Centre National de la Recherche Nucléaire (CERN) in Geneva, the same research center that gave the biggest scientific breakthrough of 2016 -- confirmation of the higgs boson.
+Meanwhile, Sir Tim Berners-Lee was working at the Centre National de la Recherche Nucléaire (CERN) in Geneva, the same research center that gave the [biggest scientific breakthrough of 2016](LINK: higgsBoson).
 Frustrated with how difficult it was to find, organize and update technical documentation, he proposed a solution that involved "global computer networked information system" that "presented users with a "web of interlinked documents", called *Mesh*.
-Pretty soon it became apparent that W3 — world wide web, as it came to be known — could do more than just link technical documents at Europe's biggest nuclear research center.
+Pretty soon it became apparent that W3 — world wide web, as it came to be known — could do more than just link technical documents.

 On April 30 1993, CERN made a bold decision.
 It decided to release W3 into the public domain.
 It renounced all intellectual property and essentially invited anyone at all, anywhere in the world, to play with it.
 Later, the director of CERN who approved the decision said that he was inspired Richard Stallman's vision of free, open software.

 Had CERN decided otherwise and patented the technology to then license it for money, the web would arguably not have taken off the way it did.
 The web as we know it was borne of a vision to create an open system that brought people and ideas together, with documents that "may reside on any computer supported by that web".

-Advances in the HTTP protocol, better undersea cable infratructure, improvements in web browser technology, more accessible hosting solutions and the flourishing of web development tools (many also fre and open source), helped create a platform where anyone, anywhere on the planet could have a voice and reach anyone else.
+Advances in the HTTP protocol, undersea cable infratructure, web browser technology, accessible hosting and web development tools led to a massive democratization and adoption of the web.

-The web empowered.
-Anyone could put a document and any document could link to any other.
-It created a completely open platform where a writer in Nepal could freely share her ideas with a painter in Norway.
+Soon, anyone could put a document on the web and any document could link to any other.
+It created a completely open platform where a writer in Nepal could freely share her ideas with a dancer in Norway.
 A climate science student in Nairobi could access data from the Murdoch weather station in Antarctica.

 You could start reading about logical fallacies and end up on a website about optical illusions.
 Read about the history of time-keeping and end up learning about Einstein's special theory of relativity.
 All interests were catered to.
 Information could truly be free: transverse borders, cultures and politics.
 That, at least, was the vision.